transfar-hackers/notes/how-to-handle-a-front-end-project.md

   * should decide priorities, and always solve high priority problems first
 11. framework --> components --> pages --> integrate with backend APIs
   **make sure every backend API has its own set of mock data**

+# source code version control
+12. always update local codes before writing new codes
+13. check in codes as soon as you made some progress and tested
+14. test and check in codes before EOD

 # for testing